Efficient state transition algorithm with guaranteed optimality: Related Work

 \subsection{The principle behind the STA}

-The goal of STA is to find a global or near-global optimal solution to a general continuous optimization problem as soon as possible.
-As a constructivism-based intelligent optimization method, STA possesses the following five core structural elements:
+The primary goal of STA is to find a global or near-global optimal solution to the optimization problem as quickly as possible.
+As a constructivist learning-based intelligent optimization method, STA possesses the following five core structural components: